haninisrina/SQL_Project_Data_Job_Analysis/README.md

 | company_id | -1          |
 | name       | -1          |

-🔍 Key Findings and Interpretation:
+🔍 Key Findings and Interpretation: <br />
 1️⃣ The company_id and name columns have n_distinct = -1
 → PostgreSQL considers all values ​​in these columns to be unique, which is common for Primary Keys (company_id) or different company names.